 Yarraville’s controversial parking meters will be dug out and used elsewhere, more than three years after the area’s traders first campaigned for their removal.

-The meters, which triggered a heavy protest from angered traders when they were introduced in 2015, have been dormant since they were switched off within months of their activation.
+The meters, which triggered a heavy protest from angered traders when they were introduced in 2015, culminating in a man being charged with the assault of two councillors at a fiery council meeting, have been dormant since they were switched off within months of their activation.

 Maribyrnong Council council has foregone more than $8 million in revenue since freezing parking fees in central Footscray and Yarraville.